Covid 19 coronavirus: Air New Zealand crew member tests positive for Covid, Auckland Airport Countdown supermarket a 'location of interest' - NZ Herald

 "We are now going through our own processes, including giving the store a deep clean overnight as an extra precaution."

-The Ministry of Health said the case had been identified today after a swab was taken yesterday as part of routine surveillance testing.
+The Ministry of Health said the case had been identified on Sunday after a swab was taken on Saturday as part of routine surveillance testing.

 For members of the public, testing is available at six community testing centres (CTCs) throughout Auckland as well as at general practices and urgent care clinics.